rayolsavage/runbuddy/README.md

 # runbuddy
-A website for dedicated athletes who need trainers or ficility to trian.
+A website for dedicated athletes to meet up with a trainer.